MeFoDy/mefody.dev/src/chunks/ffmpeg-alias/index.md

 </video>
 ```

-This snippet works great in modern Chrome and Firefox [with AV1-codec supported](https://caniuse.com/av1), falling back to bulletproof H264-codec for other browsers.
+This snippet works great in modern Chrome and Firefox [with AV1-codec supported](https://caniuse.com/av1), falling back to the bulletproof H264-codec for other browsers.

 ## ffmpeg